PAVITHRARAVICHANDRAN03/M2-Embedded_Distance_Measurement/4_Testplan/Readme.md

 ### Test plan and Output

-Capture the steps to test and verify each requirement Test once the Implementation is done
+1. Capture the steps to test and verify each requirement.

+2. Test once the Implementation is done.

-Capture the actual output
+3. Capture the actual output.

-Compare results and raise issues and fix the bugs
+4. Compare results and raise issues and fix the bugs.